moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 To clearly communicate to our stakeholders what we are going to do, it's critical that you not only provide the positive view (what we will do), but also articulate the negative view (what we will not do).
-While this should be communicated in stage and category strategies, it starts with your work items (issues, epics and tasks):
+While this should be communicated in stage and category strategies, it starts with your work items (issues, epics and tasks).
+Rejecting a feature request or a merge request is not an easy thing.
+People can feel quite protective of their ideas.
+They might have invested a lot of time and energy in writing those ideas.
+You can be tempted to accept a feature only to avoid hurting the people who thought of it.
+Even Worse, if you reject an idea too harshly, you might discourage other people to contribute, which is something we should strive to avoid.

-As a Product Manager you should close work items that are:
+As a Product Manager you should close work items for the following reasons:

-1. Duplicated elsewhere.
+1. Duplicated elsewhere
+1. Does not fit within or is antithetical to our [vision](https://about.gitlab.com/direction/#product-vision), it presents a security risk, or other reasons you outline in the issue.
+1. Too complex: We want to have a simple, user-friendly product that does complex things, not the other way around.
+1. We don’t want another setting: whenever we can, we try to avoid having settings.
+Some settings are unavoidable, but most aren’t.
+1. Low priority: sometimes features are interesting but we simply don’t have the capacity to implement them.
+In that case, simply tell the truth and indicate that we don’t have enough resources at our disposal to do it at the moment.
+1. Brings an Enterprise exclusive feature to the Community Edition: this problem is already addressed in the Stewardship page.
 1. No longer relevant.
-1. 'Not the next iteration': an iteration on a proposed feature that is unlikely to ship in the next year.
-1. 'Won't do': An issue that we have [no intention of implementing](https://gitlab.com/gitlab-org/gitlab-ce/issues/12736#note_50662947), because it does not fit within or is antithetical to our [vision](https://about.gitlab.com/direction/#product-vision), it presents a security risk, or other reasons you outline in the issue.

-When closing a work item, leave a comment explaining why you're closing it, and link to anything of relevance (the other duplicate, the original feature that this is an iteration on, etc).

 The 'not the next iteration' work items are the most important ones to resolve.
 It is very easy to create a large, comprehensive change with meta items and lots of improvements,